rogerbinns/jia-mini-python/doc/index.rst

 expressions, variables, some conditionals) and would like to use Python's syntax.

-It was originally written in order to have a richer configuration file.
+It was originally written in order to have a richer configuration file on Android.
 For example you could make the brightness setting have a value of 7 except on Thursday afternoons, unless the program has been running for 24 hours.

 If you are looking for a fuller implementation of Python then try the